ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 #### PHP-FPM

-The following properties are specific to Zabbix 5.0 and for the PHP(-FPM) configuration:
+The following properties are for the PHP(-FPM) configuration:

 * `zabbix_php_fpm_session`: The directory where sessions will be stored.
 If none are provided, defaults are used.
 * `zabbix_php_fpm_listen`: The path to a socket file or ipaddress:port combination on which PHP-FPM needs to listen.
 If none are provided, defaults are used.
 * `zabbix_php_fpm_conf_listen`: Default: `true`.
 If we want to configure the `zabbix_php_fpm_listen` in the PHP-FPM configuration file.
 * `zabbix_php_fpm_conf_user`: The owner of the socket file (When `zabbix_php_fpm_listen` contains a patch to a socket file).
 * `zabbix_php_fpm_conf_group`: The group of the owner of the socket file (When `zabbix_php_fpm_listen` contains a patch to a socket file).

 The following values can be used to tune php-fpm for better performance on the frontend: